 - If you are taking sensitive calls (for example relating to safeguarding, complaints or compliance cases), do this privately in a room away from other people.

 - Keep Girlguiding data separate from your own personal data and avoid keeping hold of personal information about others longer than is necessary.

-- Use strong passwords - the NCSC recommends using three random words together.
+- Use strong passwords - the National Cyber Security Centre has issued guidance on how to create a secure password for your computer using three random words - click here for more information.
 Make sure you are using different passwords for different services.

 - Try and set up a separate e-mail account for Guiding business which isn't shared with other members of your household.
 Better still, set up an e-mail account for your Unit.

 With the introduction of the new data protection regulations in 2018, the rules relating to the use of photographs and videos have changed.
 Please note that if you are submitting photographs to the Region for use on the website, we will need you to provide information on everyone who can be clearly identified.
 This includes adults as well as girls.
 The information we need is:

 - The date and location where the photograph was taken.

 - The name of the unit/s in the photograph.